 Kubrick's first feature film, Fear and Desire, is about four men stranded in enemy territory.
-After a scene in which the soldiers kill several enemy soldiers, the Lieutenant stands above a body, looking down upon it, with narration of his thoughts running over.
+After a scene in which the soldiers kill several enemy soldiers, a lieutenant stands above a body, looking down upon it, with narration of his thoughts running over.

 "We spend our lives running our fingers down the lists and directories, looking for our real names, our permanent addresses.
 No man is an island.
 Perhaps that was true a long time ago, before the ice age.
 The glaciers have melted away and now we're all islands.
 Parts of a world made of islands only."

 In a 1966 interview with Jeremy Berstein, Kubrick remarks on this passage specifically when he's talking of the screenplay for Fear and Desire having been dull and allegorical.
 But it is a passage that takes us back to this scene in Day of the Fight and the introduction of our boxer via Fleischer's book.
 I wouldn't think to make a note of this if not for the fact that in Fear and Desire the above-mentioned dialogue on "running our fingers down the lists and directories, looking for our real names" was immediately after a raid with the lieutenant staring down at the bodies of the defeated.

 The idea of searching for one's "real name" carries also another relevancy to Walter Cartier, for the family was Irish and their original name was McCarthy.
 Walter's grandfather changed the name from McCarthy to Carter then Cartier, and Walter originally fought under the name Wally "Twin" Carter.
-That he was a twin was used as a selling point, something to distinguish him.
+That he was a twin was used as a selling point, something to distinguish him from the other boxers.

 Shot 63 "Day of the Fight" as produced by Bonafield